 Reviewers say the stereo sounds great and the gauges and navigation screen are easy to see.
 Some say the large number of dashboard buttons seem confusing at first.

 - "Need proof that rolling audio systems can rival the one in your home?
 Look no further than the 2013 ZDX.
 Now standard is a 10-speaker surround-sound system that plays CDs, DVD-Audio discs, and songs from a built-in hard drive." -- Kelley Blue Book

 - "The control layout mimics the MDX, for better and worse.
 We like the clear gauges and brightly lit navigation screen.
 Not so much the multitude of buttons both on the central dashboard stack and steering wheel." -- Consumer Guide

 - "Acura calls their center dashboard stack the Monolith, and although its dark-polished look doesn't quite gel with the sumptuousness of the concave ribbon of hand-stitched leather stretching across the dashboard, the central multifunction knob intuitively navigates through menu functions." -- Popular Mechanics (2010)

-The ZDX can carry up to 57.3 cubic feet of cargo with the back row folded down, and 27.5 cubic feet behind the second row.
+The 2013 Acura ZDX can carry up to 57.3 cubic feet of cargo with the second row folded down and 27.5 cubic feet behind the second row.
 These figures are low for the class.
 While reviewers are displeased with the amount of cargo space available, they say that small item storage is fairly good.
 A power liftgate is standard.

 - "Small-items storage is decent and comprised of a fairly shallow glovebox; a deep, two-tiered center console; and several small cubbies.
 The rear seat backs fold completely flat.
 The cargo area is disappointingly small." -- Consumer Guide